-With iOS 12.3, Apple is refreshing the TV app and adding a new feature called Apple TV Channels.
+When Apple released iOS 12.3, it refreshed the TV app and added a feature called Apple TV Channels.
 Channels lets you subscribe to third-party streaming services like CBS All Access or HBO, right from within the TV app.
 You can watch that content in the TV app, served directly from Apple, without the need to install other apps.

 Here’s everything you need to know about which services are available as Apple TV Channels, what they cost, and how they work.

 How do I get Apple TV Channels?

 To get Channels, your iPhone or iPad needs to run iOS 12.3 or later, and your Apple TV HD or Apple TV 4K needs to run tvOS 12.3 or later.
 The TV app is also available in macOS Catalina, some new smart TVs, and on Roku and certain Fire TV devices.

 How do I subscribe to a Channel?